Skip to content

 Other benefits of successful commissioning include:

-• Improved environmental conditions
+• Improved occupant comfort and environmental conditions

 • Improved building operation and maintenance